-- 6.38 Transport for London's 2014 analysis shows that the Hampstead Town ward has a relatively low PTAL score at 4.0, which is noticeably below the boroughwide score of 5.6 for Camden.
-The percentage of people in Hampstead Town ward living in areas with a PTAL score of 3 or less is 70% of the total population, compared to only 29% across the borough as a whole.
-This needs updating nine years old. - 6.39 The TfL map reproduced here shows that connectivity in the most populated part of the Plan Area is closely associated with bus provision.
+- Transport for London's 2014 analysis (the latest published) shows that the Hampstead Town ward has a relatively low PTAL score at 4.0, which is noticeably below the borough-wide score of 5.6 for Camden.
+The percentage of people in Hampstead Town ward living in areas with a PTAL score of 3 or less is 70% of the total population, compared to only 29% across the borough as a whole. - The TfL map reproduced here shows that connectivity in the most populated part of the Plan Area is closely associated with bus provision.
 South End Green, at the extreme south of the HNF area is served by four regular bus routes, two of which pass through popular areas of the West End and central London on their way to their final destinations to the South or South-west of the city centre.
 However, both routes terminate at South End Green.
 The remaining 90% of the Plan Area (including Hampstead Town) is served by only two regular routes, one of which is a local service only, offering limited connectivity with journeys of less than 2km from Hampstead.